List of Knight's Cross of the Iron Cross recipients of the Fallschirmjäger: Recipients

 The Oberkommando der Wehrmacht (Supreme Command of the Armed Forces) kept separate Knight's Cross lists, one for each of the three military branches, Heer (Army), Kriegsmarine (Navy), Luftwaffe (Air force) and for the Waffen-SS.
 Within each of these lists a unique sequential number was assigned to each recipient.
 The same numbering paradigm was applied to the higher grades of the Knight's Cross, one list per grade.
 The sequential numbers greater than 843 for the Knight's Cross of the Iron Cross with Oak Leaves and 143 for the Knight's Cross of the Iron Cross with Oak Leaves and Swords are unofficial and were assigned by the Association of Knight's Cross Recipients (AKCR) and are therefore denoted in parentheses.

 Knight's Cross with Oak Leaves, Swords and Diamonds

 The Knight's Cross with Oak Leaves, Swords and Diamonds is based on the enactment Reichsgesetzblatt I S. 613 of 28 September 1941 to reward those servicemen who had already been awarded the Oak Leaves with Swords to the Knight's Cross of the Iron Cross.
 Ultimately, it would be awarded to twenty-seven German soldiers, sailors and airmen, ranging from young fighter pilots to field marshals.
 One recipient was a member of the Fallschirmjäger.

 Knight's Cross with Oak Leaves and Swords

-The Knight's Cross with Oak Leaves and Swords is also based on the enactment (Reichsgesetzblatt I S. 613) of 28 September 1941 to reward those servicemen who had already been awarded the Oak Leaves to the Knight's Cross of the Iron Cross.
-The list is initially sorted by the chronological number assigned to the recipient.
+The Knight's Cross with Oak Leaves and Swords is also based on the enactment Reichsgesetzblatt I S. 613 of 28 September 1941 to reward those servicemen who had already been awarded the Oak Leaves to the Knight's Cross of the Iron Cross.
+The sequential numbers greater than 143 are unofficial and were assigned by the Association of Knight's Cross Recipients (AKCR) and therefore denoted in brackets.
+The number of the 160 Sword recipients, including seven Falschirmjäger listed here, is based on the analysis and acceptance of the order commission of the (AKCR).
+Author Veit Scherzer has challenged the validity of 13 of these listings, including the Fallschirmjäger Eugen Meindl.